GrownPlanet/smoothwrap.kak/readme.md

 For now, the project only handles going up and down in a wrapped text.
 If you want more features or find any bugs, feel free to open an issue or submit a pull request.

 ## Notes
-Kakoune has recently added the `gu` and `gd` motions to go up or down one line, they are still experimental but might work better than this project.
+Kakoune has recently (a day before I started this project :( ) added the `gu` and `gd` motions to go up or down one line, they are still experimental but might work better than this project.